-A Menu for Change will seek to develop, test and promote an alternative approach which puts cash at the heart of the response.
-The project will work intensively in three local authorities – Fife, Dundee City, East Ayrshire – to review and improve current practice in partnership with those already responding to food insecurity.
+A Menu for Change seeks to develop, test and promote alternative approaches that puts cash at the heart of responses to food insecurity.
+The project has worked intensively in three local authorities – Fife, Dundee City, East Ayrshire – to review and support improvements in current practice in partnership with those already responding to food insecurity.

-Central to this approach will be enhancing access to statutory entitlements and cash-based crisis supports, including the Scottish Welfare Fund, as well as debt minimisation.
+Central to this approach is enhancing access to statutory entitlements and cash-based crisis supports, including the Scottish Welfare Fund, as well as debt minimisation.
 We want more people to have money to buy food, rather than them having no option but to seek emergency food aid.
-Alongside our focus on income, A Menu for Change will seek to increase the choices dignified access to healthy food, such as via community cafes or food cooperatives, to those people who – for whatever reason – are still food insecure.
+Alongside our focus on income, A Menu for Change seeks to increase the choices people have to access healthy food, such as via community cafes or food cooperatives, for those who – for whatever reason – are still food insecure.

-We know the existing response will look different in different areas so the solutions will look different too.
-We want to work with local stakeholders – local authorities, food banks and others proving emergency food aid, welfare rights and money advice services, community organisations – to map existing practice and identify any areas for improvement.
+We know the existing responses look different in different areas, so the solutions will look different too.
+We have committed to working with local stakeholders – local authorities, welfare rights and money advice services, food banks and others proving emergency food aid, community organisations – to understand existing practice and identify areas for improvement.

-We will then share the lessons we learn across Scotland whilst advocating for national level change to increase the focus on prevention of income crises.
+We continue to share the lessons we’re learning across Scotland whilst advocating for national level change to increase the focus on prevention of income crises.